etkecc/ansible/roles/galaxy/backup_borg/README.md

 ## Usage

-💡 See the [document](docs/configure-backup-borg.md) for details about setting up BorgBackup.
+💡 See this [document](docs/configuring-backup-borg.md) for details about setting up BorgBackup with this role.

 Example playbook: